AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/implement-product-page-data-layer.md

 ---
 # Implement a data layer on a product page

-For this tutorial, you'll be implementing the Adobe Client Data Layer for a typical ecommerce website.
-If you have not done so already, please read [How to use the Adobe Client Data Layer](how-to-use-the-adobe-client-data-layer.md) first to understand how the Adobe Client Data Layer operates.
+For this tutorial, you'll implement the Adobe Client Data Layer for a typical e-commerce website.
+If you have not already done so, please read [How to use the Adobe Client Data Layer](how-to-use-the-adobe-client-data-layer.md) first to understand how the Adobe Client Data Layer operates.

 Let's assume the user browses your products and clicks on a foam roller to learn more.
 The user lands on the foam roller product detail page.

-Here's the HTML for your very simple product detail page:
+Here's the HTML for your simple product detail page:

 ```html
 <!DOCTYPE html>